An Optimal Switching Approach for Bird Migration: Numerical Results

+The earlier snowmelt and onset of growing season in Arctic due to global warming \cite{hupp2018spring,stone2002earlier,bhatt2010circumpolar} can result in earlier availability of food for black brants.
+Here, we only account for the impact of global warming to stopover site, and use $\lambda \in [0,1]$ to denote the level of deteriation.
+Precisely, the running reward function at the second stopover site is given as follows.

-where $\lambda$ denotes the different level of deterioration.
-Here stop-over site 2 was particularly chosen since its the optimal stop-over sites for all individuals given by the optimal control as explained as below.
-If there is no deterioration in stop-over sites, we obtain the optimal controls as shown in Figure \ref{fig:optimal control1} by applying the methods introduced in sub-section \ref{perfect information}.
-Note that in Figure \ref{fig:optimal control1}, although it is optimal to switch to staging at some $(t,x) \in L_3$, individuals started at $(0,0)$ will always arrive at $(t,x) \in L_2$ first, thus stop-over site three was never utilized if we only consider individuals started at $(0,0)$.
+We choose to vary the quality of the second stopover site, as it is adopted by the optimal stopover sites for all individuals given by the optimal control as explained below.
+If there is no deterioration in stopover sites, we obtain the optimal controls as shown in Figure \ref{fig:optimal control1} by applying the methods introduced in subsection \ref{perfect information}.
+Note that in Figure \ref{fig:optimal control1}, although it is optimal to switch to staging at some $(t,x) \in M_3$, individuals started at $(0,0)$ will always arrive at $(t,x) \in M_2$ first, at which the individual switches to direct flight and thus skipping over stopover site three.
+Hence, the third stopover site was never utilized if we only consider individuals started at $(0,0)$, even though the green region in Figure \ref{fig:optimal control1} indicates that it is optimal to stop there conditioned on an individual reaching it in detour flight state.

-In the sequence, we shall study the effect of stop-over sites' deterioration on (i) migratory payoff and optimal control; (ii) optimal stop-over region.
+Next, we study the effect of stopover sites' deterioration on (i) migratory payoff and optimal control; (ii) optimal stopover region.